 - Unfavourable forex policies

 - Ending trade privileges for Indian MSMEs

-Due to this, there is an urgent demand to provide cheaper finance and better reforms in the upcoming Union budget 2019.
+Due to this, there is an urgent demand to provide cheaper finance and better reforms in the upcoming Union budget in 2019.
 Previous Government initiated schemes such as the 59-minute loan scheme for MSMEs have met with success, but it was limited.
 According to Animesh Saxena, President, Federation of Indian Micro Small & Medium Enterprises (FISME), this was due to the lack of easy financial access for many small businesses.

 The introduction of GST also saw a roller coaster ride for MSMEs.
 GST incentives in the past few years allowed some small businesses concessions and benefits.
 The Government increased the GST registration limit from 20 lakhs to 40 lakhs for small businesses.
-However, timely access to finance and hefty implications of GST are proving difficult for the MSME sector to cope with.
+However, timely access to finance and hefty implications of GST is proving difficult for the MSME sector to cope with.